Contents

 - Encryption at Rest: Sensitive data stored in our database is encrypted at rest using industry-standard encryption algorithms

-- Database Security: Our database is hosted on Supabase's EU-hosted infrastructure with automatic backups and disaster recovery capabilities
+- Database Security: Our database is hosted on EU-based infrastructure with automatic backups and disaster recovery capabilities

-- Access Control: User authentication uses passwordless methods: email one-time codes via Supabase Auth, or OAuth sign-in through Google or Microsoft.
+- Access Control: User authentication uses passwordless methods: email one-time codes, or OAuth sign-in through Google or Microsoft.
 No passwords are stored

 - Session Management: User sessions are protected with secure tokens and expire after periods of inactivity